The Marvels, the new opus in the MCU, arrives in cinemas: review and trailer

 Of course, The Marvels is not without its faults.
 And these are the same as in previous MCU films: special effects far from commensurate with the film's budget, often haphazard editing, and a serious lack of spectacle, but perhaps that's precisely what makes The Marvels different from the others.
 It's not the blockbuster of the year, far from it, but the film is just as far from being the disaster announced everywhere.

-Découvrez les salles de cinéma virtuelles de la 25e HeureDécouvrez les salles de cinéma virtuelles de la 25e HeureDécouvrez les salles de cinéma virtuelles de la 25e HeureDécouvrez les salles de cinéma virtuelles de la 25e Heure November 2023 cinema releases: list of films in theatres and opening times near you
+Découvrez les salles de cinéma virtuelles de la 25e HeureDécouvrez les salles de cinéma virtuelles de la 25e HeureDécouvrez les salles de cinéma virtuelles de la 25e HeureDécouvrez les salles de cinéma virtuelles de la 25e Heure What movies should you catch in theaters this November 2026?

-Film d'actionFilm d'actionFilm d'actionFilm d'action Cinema: which action movies and blockbusters should you see in theaters right now?
+Film d'actionFilm d'actionFilm d'actionFilm d'action Action movies and blockbusters to see in theaters

-We take a look at the latest cinema news and releases for this Wednesday, April 24, 2024.
-The trailers that make you drool, the surprises you won't want to miss, the good deals you should take advantage of.
-In short, everything you need to know.
+Let's take a look at the latest in film news and releases for Wednesday, February 25, 2026.
+From tantalizing trailers to must-see surprises and insider deals you won't want to miss—here's everything you need to know.
 [Read more]

 Practical information